wgmyers/chordbook/README.md

 Tune contains:

 * name - the name of the tune
-* composer - the name of the composer.
-Not yet used.
+* composer - the name of the composer (optional)
+* credit - name of the original artist (for covers, optional))
 * time - the time signature of the tune.
 * key - the key of the tune
-* transpose - the key we display the tune in
+* transpose - the key we display the tune in (optional)
 * structure - an array of chord elements indicating the structure of the tune
 * chord elements - arbitrarily named, containing chord elements